Experience this powerful living memorial to the Holocaust on the National Mall.

 The centerpiece of the United States Holocaust Memorial Museum is its permanent exhibition, simply titled The Holocaust.
 Covering three floors, the exhibit uses artifacts, photographs and film to provide a chronological telling of the tragedy, with each floor covering a different era.
 Along the way, you will see personal objects that belonged to survivors, as well as hear their eyewitness testimonies.

-The museum’s other exhibits, which often rotate, further serve to educate visitors of the perils of discrimination and violence motivated by prejudice.
-Genocide: The Threat Continues brings attention to current situations that involve genocidal violence, while A Dangerous Lie: The Protocols of the Elders of Zion examines the devastating and long-standing impact of a seminal anti-Semitic publication.
+The museum’s other exhibits, which often rotate, further serve to educate visitors about the perils of discrimination and violence motivated by prejudice.

 The learning does not have to stop there.
 The United States Holocaust Memorial Museum’s website is also full of resources in order to further inform citizens about the damaging effects of prejudice and discriminatory violence, as well as how to confront such behavior and beliefs.
 The museum frequently hosts film screenings and events, including first-person testimonials from brave survivors of the Holocaust.